-Hallmarks C.2 relates to the concept of double deduction20 and Hallmark C.3 relates to the concept of double tax relief21.
+Hallmarks C.2 relates to the concept of double deduction21 and Hallmark C.3 relates to the concept of double tax relief22.

-Hallmarks C.2 and C.3 apply to cross-border transactions that give rise to a conflict in ownership of an asset, which results in taxpayers in more than one jurisdiction claiming tax deductions for depreciation22 or amortisation in respect of the same asset (hallmark C.2) and/or claiming relief from double taxation in respect of the same item of income (hallmark C.3).
+Hallmarks C.2 and C.3 apply to cross-border transactions that give rise to a conflict in ownership of an asset, which results in taxpayers in more than one jurisdiction claiming tax deductions for depreciation23 or amortisation in respect of the same asset (hallmark C.2) and/or claiming relief from double taxation in respect of the same item of income (hallmark C.3).
 Ownership, in this context, means the economic owner of the payment flows, for tax purposes, on the underlying asset as opposed to legal ownership of the asset itself.

-Where a cross-border transaction results in deductions for depreciation or amortisation in respect of the same asset, or relief from double taxation in respect of the same item of income being claimed in more than one jurisdiction, but there is no conflict in ownership of the underlying asset and the income against which the
+Where a cross-border transaction results in deductions for depreciation or amortisation in respect of the same asset, or relief from double taxation in respect of the same item of income being claimed in more than one jurisdiction, but there is no conflict in ownership of the underlying asset and the income against which the deduction is claimed is included in both jurisdictions, then the transaction will not bear hallmark C.2 or C.3.

-20 Where Ireland is one of the countries in which a deduction is claimed, it is likely that Chapter 2 of Part 35C will operate so as to neutralise any mismatch outcome.
+21 Where Ireland is one of the countries in which a deduction is claimed, it is likely that Chapter 2 of Part 35C will operate so as to neutralise any mismatch outcome.

-21 Where Ireland is one of the countries in which double tax relief is claimed, it is likely that Chapter 6 of Part 35C will operate so as to neutralise any mismatch outcome.
+22 Where Ireland is one of the countries in which double tax relief is claimed, it is likely that Chapter 6 of Part 35C will operate so as to neutralise any mismatch outcome.

-22 In an Irish context, such deductions are provided for under Part 9 "Principal Provisions Relating to Relief for Capital Expenditure (ss.
+23 In an Irish context, such deductions are provided for under Part 9 "Principal Provisions Relating to Relief for Capital Expenditure (ss.
 268-321)".